-Going micro – even narrowing line diameter – puts midwinter crappies on ice
+Going micro – even narrowing micro line diameter – puts midwinter crappies on ice

 Hard to imagine crappies of this magnitude living on a seemingly starvation diet of zooplankton, but they do.
-Moral of the story is to size down and slow down.
+The moral of the story is to size down and slow down.

 Photo by Bill Lindner Photography

 In my mind, there’s no such thing as the ‘midwinter blues’ when it comes to ice fishing.
 Waiting it out until late winter isn’t an option, nor is the thought of lowering my expectations – a willingness to accept a mere few fish to show for a day’s efforts on the lake.
 This is especially true with crappies.
 They, perhaps more than any other species, can be located and convinced to bite when winter’s odds are stacked against you.